 OFFERED IN MICHIGAN

 STUDENTS TRAVEL TO THE GRAND RAPIDS CAMPUS 2 TIMES

-- You only need to come to campus twice a year: The Dr.O.T. program is taught in a hybrid format.
+- You only need to come to campus twice: The Dr.O.T. program is taught in a hybrid format.
 Students are required to travel to GVSU’s Grand Rapids campus a total of 2 times during the program, minimizing travel expenses.